Ice Detainees in Michigan Need Our Prayers and Support

 We praise you and we bless you; we thank you for your unending love and compassion.
 We come to you to pray for Nael.

-Our brother Nael is grieving the loss of his freedom and the pain of being separated from his family and friends after been taken to the ICE detention center.
+Our brother Nael is grieving the loss of his freedom and the pain of being separated from his family and friends after being taken to the ICE detention center.

 We pray that Nael and his wife, children, and grandchildren be comforted.
 May he and his family know your grace of your Loving presence during this difficult time.